MicrosoftDocs/visualstudio-docs/docs/msbuild/generatebootstrapper-task.md

      If `true`, the bootstrapper performs XSD validation on the specified input bootstrapper items.
 The default value of this parameter is `false`.

 ## Remarks
  In addition to the parameters listed above, this task inherits parameters from the <xref:Microsoft.Build.Tasks.TaskExtension> class, which itself inherits from the <xref:Microsoft.Build.Utilities.Task> class.
-For a list of these additional parameters and their descriptions, see [TaskExtension Base Class](../msbuild/taskextension-base-class.md).
+For a list of these additional parameters and their descriptions, see [TaskExtension base class](../msbuild/taskextension-base-class.md).

 ## Example
  The following example uses the `GenerateBootstrapper` task to install an application that must have the [!INCLUDE[dnprdnlong](../code-quality/includes/dnprdnlong_md.md)] installed as a prerequisite.